ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

 the rate at an intermediate pressure is computed as

-An additional complexity is that multiple rate expressions may be given at the same pressure, in which case the rate used in the interpolation formula is the sum of all the rates given at that pressure.
+An additional complexity is that multiple rate expressions may be given at the same pressure because of non-Arrhenius behavior, in which case the rate used in the interpolation formula is the sum of all the rates given at that pressure.
 For pressures outside the given range, the rate expression at the nearest bounded pressure is used.
 In ChemGen, the $\ln p_{i}$ terms are calculated during code generation.

 To further elaborate on this rate, consider, for example, the 81st reaction in FFCM2~\citep{Zha23},

 which requires seven boolean conditionals to be checked, $p\leq0.1$, $0.1<p\leq1.0$, $1.0<p\leq3.0$, $3.0<p\leq10.0$, $10.0<p\leq30.0$, $30.0<p\leq100.0$, $p>100.0$, where $p$ is in atm.
 ChemGen utilizes an optimization where $\ln p$ is pre-calculated before traversing over the booleans, where its value is checked against the pre-calculated $\ln p_{i}$ values.